High Carb Cravings at Low Carb Costs. Suggestions, Menus and Recipes

 Visiting my Children: their house or mine.
 Steak and salad.
 Roast Chicken and Salad.
 Grilled fish and salad.
 We’ll be OK! let them have the rice or potatoes, the wine, the sorbet, and double up on what you can have!

-Pasta cravings: Use this lasagna link for guidance, and get creative with miracle noodles, they take a little getting used to, so rinse them very well before tossing them into your sauce. this link also explains how you can use vegetable “shells” for your fillings and sauce
+Pasta cravings: Use this lasagna recipe for guidance, and get creative with miracle noodles, they take a little getting used to, so rinse them very well before tossing them into your sauce. this link also explains how you can use vegetable “shells” for your fillings and sauce

 Dessert Cravings: Did I forget to tell you I’m only human?
 So here’s how I’ve been getting by so far, call it my pêché mignon: a couple squares dark dark 85% chocolate (very low carb); a concoction I make by microwaving a little nut butter, a little coconut milk, a little cocoa, a little stevia or truvia, with a handful toasted seeds or chopped nuts (no recipe really, I store the mixture in a glass jar and take a tablespoon of it when the munchies strike); a fantastic flourless cranberry pumpkin torte, and a fabulous and fabulously nutritious Chia Flax Almond Pudding I just developed.